luciotato/LiteScript/devel/source/v0.8/ASTBase.lite.md

 Ok, type/value found! now we return: token.value
-Note: we shouldn't return the 'token' object, because returning objects (here and in js) is "pass-by-reference".
+Note: we shouldn't return the 'token' object, because returning objects (here and in js) is "pass-by-reference" for the object members.
 You return a "pointer" to the object.
-If we return the 'token' object, the calling function will recive a "pointer" and it can inadvertedly alter the token object in the token stream. (it should not, leads to subtle bugs)
+If we return the 'token' object, the calling function will recive a "pointer" and it can inadvertedly alter the token object members in the token stream. (it should not, leads to subtle bugs)

                       logger.debug spaces, .constructor.name,'matched OK:',searched, .lexer.token.value
                       var result = .lexer.token.value